modir/laminas-book/docs/uploads.md

 takes two arguments: the first one is the name of the temporary file, and the second one is the destination file name.

+!!! important
-> You might be confused why you cannot use the usual `rename()` PHP function for moving the
-> temporary uploaded file to its destination path.
-PHP has special function for moving
-> uploaded files for security reasons.
-The `move_uploaded_file()` function is analogous to
-> `rename()` function, but it takes some additional checks to ensure the file was really transferred
-> through HTTP POST request, and that the upload process has finished without errors.
+    You might be confused why you cannot use the usual `rename()` PHP function for moving the temporary uploaded file to its destination path.
+PHP has special function for moving uploaded files for security reasons.
+The `move_uploaded_file()` function is analogous to `rename()` function, but it takes some additional checks to ensure the file was really transferred through HTTP POST request, and that the upload process has finished without errors.

 The following code example shows how to move the file uploaded with the simple form we have considered above: